pulzze/autoflow-documentation/docs/ids/action-data-binary-32-hex-extended-encode/tooltip.md

-Encodes a binary into a base 32 encoded string with extended hexadecimal alphabet
+Encodes a binary into a base 32 encoded string with extended alphabet